Search results

 }

-9. Create a new controller as BoldBIEmbedController.cs.
-In the Controllers\BoldBIEmbedController.cs, To get particular dashboard details, define an API AuthorizationServer() which uses the method GetSignatureUrl() to generate the algorithm.
-In this API, the embedQuerString, userEmail and the value from the GetSignatureUrl() method are appended as query parameters in the URL to get details of a particular dashboard.
-With these details, the renderDashboard() method is called in the React application.
+9. Create a new controller named BoldBIEmbedController.cs.
+Inside the Controllers\BoldBIEmbedController.cs file, define an API called AuthorizationServer() to retrieve specific dashboard details.
+This API should use the GetSignatureUrl() method to generate the algorithm.
+Append the embedQuerString, userEmail and the value obtained from the GetSignatureUrl() method as query parameters in the URL to retrieve the details of a particular dashboard.
+Finally, call the renderDashboard() method in the React application using these details.

 Ensure the System.Security.Cryptography and Microsoft.AspNetCore.Mvc namespaces in the BoldBIEmbedController.cs.